projects-by-abhi/DSC_WOW-Begaluru-police-track/README.md

 ========================Desc aout each file===================================

 1.start.sh -> bash shell script that will install the starting requirements and will start the service
-2.linex.py -> link extractor , will gather all teh links from the given url
+2.linex.py -> link extractor , will gather all the links from the given url
-3.
+3.word_crawler.py -> would look out for specific keywords in the websites crawled before.
+If they are found ,then it will cause an alert!